microbecode/zk-languages/README.md

 Some languages (or the ecosystems around them) support also ZK smart contracts.
 In this case, the same multiplication code is also expressed in a contract format, which typically differs a bit from the stand-alone version.

+Do note that especially the contract format evolves rapidly in all ecosystems.
+Anything written here may be outdated already the day after it's written.

 ## Differences

 The languages folders have at least the following possible differences: